kmanc/intelligent_machine_discovery/README.md

 - Bugfixes
     - As they are found / reported
 - Configurable options
-    - Users can choose whether or not to run nikto
     - Users can choose how long to let each nikto task to run before stopping it short
     - Users can choose their favorite web directory scanner (defaults to gobuster)
     - Users can choose their favorite web file scanner (defaults to wfuzz)